 You are welcome to give any information regarding household appliances, including refrigerators, ovens, washers, and heating systems.
-You are aware of it and probably have something useful to contribute to them.
-You should also remember that every appliance needs to be in good working order and contain all essential components for it to be fully operational.
+You are aware of it and probably have something helpful to contribute to them.
+It would be best if you also remembered that every appliance needs to be in good working order and contain all essential components to be fully operational.

 Luminaires and other types of lighting fixtures

 Recycling of lighting systems can be accomplished through the use of recovery companies or other community organizations.
 Lights that still work are typically in high demand from secondhand stores, and numerous charitable organizations use donated lightbulbs to remodel low-income properties.
-Wire, light fittings, and button covers are all good things to donate to reduce waste materials.
+Wire, light fittings, and button covers are all good things to contribute to reducing waste materials.

 Donating to the Habitat for Humanity ReStore in Dorchester is one way to eliminate items you no longer need but still feel good about eliminating from your home.

-A common component of a kitchen remodel is the installation of new shelves.
-To your good fortune, the cabinet doors you are throwing away might be useful to somebody else, and recycling them will help reduce the number of waste materials produced.
-When you give someone a cabinet, the panels and shelves should be kept together, and the draw handles should work properly.
+A common component of kitchen remodels the installation of new shelves.
+To your good fortune, the cabinet doors you are throwing away might be helpful to somebody else, and recycling them will help reduce the number of waste materials produced.
+When you give someone a cabinet, the panels and shelves should be kept together, and the draw handles should work correctly.